dimfeld/website/posts/svelte_domless_components.md

 $: if(map) syncLines(lines, enabledIds);
 ```

-At the time I realized that this is similar to what Svelte's `#each` loop does to convert the "declarative" state of an array into the imperative "do stuff in the DOM and/or make components" code that the compiler generates, but it was a couple of months ago that I realized I could take advantage of this.
+At the time, I realized that this is similar to what Svelte's `#each` loop does to convert the *declarative* state of an array into the *imperative* "do stuff in the DOM and/or make components" code that the compiler generates.

+But it was a couple of months ago that I realized I could take advantage of that.
+This is much easier:

 ```svelte
 <script>
   $: lines = calculateLines(currentCity, activeCities);
 </script>

 <Leaflet>
   {#each lines as line}
     <Polyline latLngs={line.latLngs} color={line.color} />